will-lumley/FaviconFinder/README.md

 - [x] If you set `checkForMetaRefreshRedirect` to true, FaviconFinder will analyse the HTML for a meta refresh redirect tag.
 If such a tag is found, the URL in the tag is the URL that will be queried.
 - [x] Sort favicons by size using the sizeTag metadata (either in HTML or the web app manifest) without downloading the images, allowing you to identify the largest or smallest favicon efficiently.
 - [x] Support pre-fetched HTML documents, so you can reuse HTML you’ve already downloaded instead of fetching it again.
-- [x] Cross-platform support for macOS, iOS, and Linux - and supports SwiftUI and UIKit, ensuring seamless integration across multiple environments and applications.
+- [x] Cross-platform support for macOS, macOS Catalyst, iOS, and Linux - and supports SwiftUI, UIKit, and AppKit, ensuring seamless integration across multiple environments and applications.

-To do:

-- [ ] Detect and parse web application Microsoft browser configuration XML.

 ## Usage